remarkablemark/html-react-parser/README.md

 });
 ```

-[Example](https://repl.it/@remarkablemark/html-react-parser-replace-example) that modifies an element but keeps the children:
+Here's an [example](https://repl.it/@remarkablemark/html-react-parser-replace-example) that modifies an element but keeps the children:

 ```jsx
 import React from 'react';